Monday, December 15, 2025

 The Mirra 2 has dual lumbar depth-adjustment controls on both sides of the backrest.

-Second is the Harmonic tilt, with two recline modes.
+Functional highlights include the Harmonic tilt, with two recline modes.
 In tilt-lock mode, you can lock the backrest at 95, 99, 122°.
 In free recline mode, you get a range of 94.3 to 106.8°.
-Both modes combine with a 5-degree seat tilt.
-The point of the Harmonic (synchro) tilt is to keep the feet flat and the thighs parallel to the floor.

 Mirra 2 chair Harmonic tilt feature